TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/migrate-to-helm3.md

 yw-test	yw-test  	1       	2020-06-16 16:51:16.44463488 +0000 UTC	deployed	yugaware-2.1.8	2.1.8.2-b1
 ```

-## Upgrade Yugabyte Platform and YugabyteDB using Helm 3
+## Upgrade ZNbase Platform and ZNbaseDB using Helm 3

 Because older charts (v.2.1.4 and earlier) used to have the `clusterIP` field in the `services.yaml` file, and the Helm 3 binary doesn’t support leaving the `clusterIP` field empty [[https://github.com/helm/helm/issues/6378](https://github.com/helm/helm/issues/6378)], you need to manually specify the `clusterIP`.
 You can get the `clusterIP` of the service using the following command: